Amirelvx11/Hamon-E-Commerce-telegram-bot/README.md

         *   `bot.py`: Builds the `Dispatcher`, loads routers, connects services, and manages the bot's lifecycle.
 This file is essential for starting and running the bot.
         *   `cache.py`: Manages the asynchronous Redis cache (for JSON serialization, stats, and invalidation).
 Caching makes the bot faster by storing frequently accessed data.
         *   `session.py`: Implements a Redis-backed `SessionManager` for handling FSM (Finite State Machine), authentication state, message tracking, rate limiting, and cleanup.
 Sessions are crucial for managing conversations with users.
-        *   `client.py`: Defines the HTTP client module for base client and server configurations and interactions.
+        *   `client.py`: Defines the asynchronous APIClient with caching, auto‑retry, and dynamic config support.
         *   `dynamic.py`: Handles configuration reloading and runtime parameter updates from environment variables or an API.
 This allows you to change the bot's behavior without restarting it.
         *   **Purpose:** This is the central hub for bot initialization, state persistence, caching, and dynamic runtime control.
     *   **`Handlers`:** `/src/handlers/` - This directory contains the logic for handling different user interactions.